ayuba-dn/retail-cart/README.md

 ## What Next

+These are just a few of the many good things we can add going forward to enhance the application:

-1. **State Management**: As the application grows, implementing a state management solution like NgRx or Akita will help manage state in a more predictable and scalable way.
+1. **State Management**: As the application grows, implementing a state management solution like the new NgRx Signal Store will help manage state in a more predictable and scalable way.

 2. **The Use of Signals**: Work has already begun on a branch called `signal-based-solution` to incorporate signals, which can enhance reactivity and performance.